-- Effective sanitizer, stain remover, and deodorizer.
+- It's an effective sanitizer, stain remover, and deodorizer.
 Baking soda is an all-in-one tool in your cleaning arsenal.

-- Chlorine-free and safe for use around kids and pets.
-Even many 'natural' cleaners you can buy have warnings on the label, and that is never a good sign.
+- It's chlorine-free and safe for use around kids and pets.
+Even many "natural" cleaners you can buy have warnings on the label, and that is never a good sign.

-- Safe for most surfaces.
+- It's safe for most surfaces.
 Do a test on a small area before cleaning on a new surface.
-Plastic and the surfaces of some appliances (particularly newer stoves - check the owner's manual) are prone to scratching, even from something as mild as baking soda.
+Plastic and the surfaces of some appliances (particularly newer stoves--check the owner's manual) are prone to scratching, even from something as mild as baking soda.